 - There are regular ferries going to and from Samal Island.
 The fare is around P10 and takes only a few minutes; you also have to pay a fee of P5.

 - After arriving at the ferry terminal on Samal Island, there will be a lot of habal-habal drivers waiting for passengers.
-You can hire a motorcycle with driver to go to your accommodation on the island, prices may vary depending on the distance.
+You can hire a motorcycle with a driver to go to your accommodation on the island, prices may vary depending on the distance.

 Entrance Fee and Other Charges